BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 4. and record‑keeping obligations.

-This SI sets out the technical rules for:
+This SI sets out the technical rules for the pricing of emissions based on:

 1. calculation of the CBAM rate for each sector;

-2. rules for claiming Carbon Price Relief (CPR) where overseas carbon prices (e.g., an ETS price or a carbon tax) have already been paid;
+2. claiming Carbon Price Relief (CPR) where overseas carbon prices (e.g., an ETS price or a carbon tax) have already been paid with conditions, and rules for verification, calculation, currency conversion and record keeping.urrency conversion for CPR.

 Transitory provision

-For a phasing in of CBAM in the first year, this SI defines the diverging dates and timing related to:
+For a phasing in of CBAM in the first year, this SI defines the diverging dates and timing related to registration, payment and accounting periods for 2027.

 These provisions define the internal timetables, cash flow and governance during the inaugural year for importers of CBAM goods before the regular quarterly rhythm resumes.
 These transitional adjustments are supposed to make CBAM workable from day one.